 Who is eligible for a seafarer earnings tax deduction?

-You are eligible for a SED if you work on the ship, you rendered work outside the UK long enough to qualify, and you are a resident for tax purposes in the UK or in a European Economic Area State.
+You are eligible for a SED if you work on a ship and if you rendered work outside the UK long enough to qualify.
+You must be a resident for tax purposes in the UK or in a European Economic area state.
 You can check your residency status through the online tax residence indicator of HMRC.